-- Increase in production: Increase in production of goods without corresponding increase in the volume of money in circulation can lead to deflation.
+- Increase in production: An increase in the production of goods without a corresponding increase in the volume of money in circulation can lead to it

 - Increase in taxation: When taxation is increased, it will definitely reduce the volume of money in circulation, thereby causing deflations to occur.

 Effects of Deflation on an economy

 The decline in profits: Deflation causes a decline in profits as a result of the low volume of money in circulation.

 It results in unemployment: Deflation brings about unemployment in the labour market.